 - Pcr Rate: For the Peak Cell Rate, divide the DSL line rate by 424 to get the maximum rate the sender can send cells.
 Enter the rate in the field (if required by your service provider). - Scr Rate: The Sustain Cell Rate sets the average cell rate that can be transmitted.
 The SCR value is normally less than the PCR value.
 Enter the rate in the field (if required by your service provider). - Autodetect: Select Enable to have the settings automatically entered, or select Disable to enter the values manually. - Virtual Circuit: These fields consist of two items: VPI (Virtual Path Identifier) and VCI (Virtual Channel Identifier).
-Your ISP will provide the correct settings for these fields. - IP Settings.
+Your ISP will provide the correct settings for these fields. - DSL Modulation: Select the appropriate mode: MultiMode, T1 .413, G.dmt, G.lite, ADSL2, or ADSL2+.
+Contact your ISP if you are not sure which mode to use. - IP Settings.
 Follow the instructions in the section for your type of encapsulation.